The Economy

 The Central Bank of Barbados is the main regulatory financial institution in Barbados, and is responsible for formulating, in association with Government, monetary and fiscal policies to assist with local economic development.

-Barbados has taken advantage of the expansion in international business, in particular the financial services sector that is now the country’s second major foreign exchange earner.
+Barbados has taken advantage of the expansion in global business, in particular the financial services sector that is now the country’s second major foreign exchange earner.
 A robust telecommunications infrastructure, a well-trained and English-speaking workforce, and a stable political environment give the country an additional advantage over other, similar destinations.
 Barbados has also done well from the increased scrutiny and regulation of financial services by international organizations such as the Organization of Economic Cooperation and Development (OECD).

 In addition to the above, a number of key factors help keep Barbados relatable to the North American market, thereby increasing opportunities to drive capital into the country.
 These include an exchange rate tied to the U.S dollar and a roster of regular flights to key North American business centres including Miami, New York, and Toronto.